-\textbf{\faCalendar\ Process:} Finally, ML with its more science-like process challenges traditional software process life cycles.
+\textbf{\faCalendar\ Process:} Finally, machine learning with its more science-like process challenges traditional software process life cycles.
 It seems clear that product requirements cannot be established without involving data scientists for model prototyping, and often it may be advisable to adopt a model-first trajectory to reduce risk.
-But while a focus on the product and overall process may be delayed, neglecting it entirely invites the kind of problems reported by our participants.
+But while a focus on the product and overall process may cause delays, neglecting it entirely invites the kind of problems reported by our participants.
 Whether it may look more like the spiral model or agile \cite{sb6P}, more research into integrated process life cycles for ML-enabled systems (covering software engineering and data science) is needed.